 - Incremental Revenue helps the management to analyze and arrive at a decision whether or not to adopt an alternative business plan to increase sales.

-- They gives a clear picture as to how an increase in the sales would bring in revenue or would result in higher costs.
+- They give a clear picture as to how an increase in the sales would bring in revenue or would result in higher costs.

 - Businesses not only rely on marginal revenue for decision making but also give equal importance to the inference arrived at by incremental revenue.